Students in the Master of Public Administration program complete a Capstone project or internship as the culmination of their graduate work.

 The MPA Capstone allows students to implement academic insight to practical experience.
 It is designed to provide students with an opportunity to apply the knowledge and skills developed in the program to real-world situations.
 The Capstone experience integrates classroom time devoted to discussion about public administration and the understanding students have obtained from their internship or practicum.
 It may also include guest speakers from the field and professional training and development workshops.
 Students have completed projects at a variety of local, state, and federal government agencies, nonprofit organizations, and higher education institutions.

-Recent MPA Capstone Projects
+Past MPA Capstone Projects

 MPA Capstone: Preventative Radiation/Nuclear Detection Program for New Hampshire

 Jeff worked as a facilitator with the New Hampshire Department of Safety, Division of Homeland Security & Emergency Management and the US Department of Homeland Security’s Domestic Nuclear Detection Office (DNDO) to establish a Preventative Radiation/Nuclear Detection program for the State of New Hampshire.
 Jeff served as the Chairperson on the Executive Steering Committee, consisting of representatives from multiple municipal, state, and federal agencies.
 Using templates from the DNDO and exemplars from other states, the committee developed a statewide concept of operations specific to New Hampshire’s needs and within the resources available to the state.
 Beyond the document itself, the end goal is for New Hampshire to be fully engaged in the Global Nuclear Detection Architecture.